sourcegraph/about/content/blogposts/2022/openssl-307-vulnerabilities.md

 #### PHP

 Same general situation as Python.
-Users are unlikely to be affected, and if they are, a simple upgrade of the base image and rebuild should suffice.
+You are unlikely to be affected, and if you are, a simple upgrade of the base image and rebuild should suffice.

 #### Rust

 Rust projects tend to use either OpenSSL or rustls to provide SSL/TLS functionality.
 Rustls users are unaffected.

-Most OpenSSL users will use the openssl crate in its default mode, which links to the system OpenSSL, which means that a normal image/binary rebuild will work for them.
+Most OpenSSL users will use the openssl crate in its default mode, which links to the system OpenSSL, which means that a normal image/binary rebuild will work.
 However, it's possible to configure the openssl crate to use an embedded OpenSSL, in which case [this query](https://sourcegraph.com/search?q=context:global+f:Cargo.lock+openssl-src+AND+version%5Cs*%3D%5Cs*%22300%5C.%5B0-9%5C.%5D%2B%5C%2B3%5C.0%5C.%5B0-6%5D&patternType=regexp) should reveal projects that need to be updated:

 ```regex
 f:Cargo.lock openssl-src AND version\s*=\s*"300\.[0-9\.]+\+3\.0\.[0-6]